N2ITN/Reddit_Persona/README.md

 ...   t800.write(governator)
 ```

+Requests, especially for subreddits, can take a while.
+This is due primarily to the reddit API.
-To save on time and API load, this module caches its raw text and output data on run.
-If a is rerun before 1 day has passed, most recent query will read from the cache.
+To save on time, this module avoids recreating API calls, by caching recent results.
+If a call is rerun with a day, results will read from the cache.

-reddit_persona.go() accepts optional parameter 'refresh' to force new a API call (default 60 * 60 * 24 ).
+In python mode, reddit_persona.go() accepts the optional parameter 'refresh' to customize data refresh time, in seconds.

-To force API call if cached call is older than one minute:
+For a one minute refresh on new queries:
 ```python
   reddit_persona.go(username, refresh = 60)
 ```